The best places to go in Cornwall to avoid the summer crowds

 Lantic Bay

-Lantic Bay is found between the towns of Fowey and Polperro, in the northern part of the county.
-Verdant hills, golden sands and turquoise waters combine to offer one of Cornwall’s most picturesque beach spots, and despite being a fairly well-known part of the county, it is rarely packed with crowds.
+Lantic Bay is found between the towns of Fowey and Polperro, on Cornwall’s southern coast.
+Verdant hills, golden sands and turquoise waters combine to offer one of Cornwall’s most picturesque beach spots, and despite being a fairly well-known part of the county, it is rarely packed with visitors.
 This is mainly down to the difficulty in reaching the shores, with steep and sometimes uneven paths – but the effort is more than worth it.

 Roche Rock

-Roche Rock is a 20 metre high rocky outcrop near the town of Roche, in the heart of Cornwall’s china clay country.
-On top of the rock sits a supposedly haunted 15th century chapel, dedicated to St Michael, that rises out of the granite landscape .
+Roche Rock is a 20-metre-high rocky outcrop near the town of Roche, in the heart of Cornwall’s china clay country.
+On top of the rock sits a supposedly haunted 15th-century chapel, dedicated to St Michael, which rises out of the granite landscape .
 The chapel is said to have been home to hermits, and to this day is still the subject of various local folk tales.

 Pentire Steps